 Starting on July 1, 2022, employers must provide annual training as follows:

-One additional hour of sexual harassment prevention training for supervisors/managers (for a total of two hours), and
+- One additional hour of sexual harassment prevention training for supervisors/managers (for a total of two hours)

-One additional hour of bystander training for all employees.
+- One additional hour of Bystander Intervention Training for all employees

 Since the new training requirements go into effect on July 1, 2022, employers will need to make sure their employees receive their first round of annual training by or before June 30, 2023.

 At Ethena, we’ve designed a training solution with state and local regulations top of mind, and have created training content that is both engaging and educational.
-Our training covers the topics required by several state and local anti-harassment laws (including Chicago, as well as states like California and New York), and our dynamic approach to training goes far beyond checking a box.
+Our training covers the topics required by several state and local anti-harassment laws, including Chicago, as well as states like Illinois, California and New York, to name a few.

 In fact, in 2021, learners who completed Ethena’s Harassment Prevention training reported a 61% increase in confidence when intervening on behalf of a colleague.

-If you are interested in meeting Chicago’s new sexual harassment training requirements using Ethena’s modern training approach, schedule a demo and learn more here.
+If you are interested in meeting Chicago’s new sexual harassment training requirements using Ethena’s modern training approach, request a sample of our Harassment Prevention training today, or if you’re ready to dive into the details, let’s talk.

 This communication does not constitute legal advice and is for general informational purposes only.
 The information in this communication may not be up-to-date, and nothing in this communication should be used as a substitute for advice from your attorneys or other professional advisors.
 Ethena does not assume any liability for reliance on the information provided herein.